RosencrantzArt/annaquiz/README.md

 ## Unfixed bugs

-I could't make all the content on page centred to make It look good on desktop.
-I tried flex-box, max-width and It did'd work.
-When no time left and also that the target group I'm aiming for this quiz, mobile first is most essential.
+### Problem Description:
+Upon testing the JavaScript implementation, an unused variable named `selectOption` was identified on line 83.
+This discovery raised concerns regarding potential impacts on the quiz's functionality and the possibility of introducing new bugs if modifications were made.

+### Resolution Strategy:
+Given the constraints of time and the critical path to submission, a careful evaluation was conducted to assess the necessity of removing the unused variable.
+It was determined that the bug did not significantly affect the core functionality of the quiz, allowing for a temporary suspension of removal until a more opportune moment.

+### Decision Rationale:
+The decision to leave the unused variable intact was primarily driven by the urgency of meeting the project's deadlines and the prioritization of addressing more critical bugs.
+Additionally, it was deemed prudent to preserve the existing code structure to minimize the risk of unforeseen complications arising from alterations.

+### Next Steps:
+Moving forward, we will monitor the quiz's performance closely for any adverse effects stemming from the presence of the unused variable.
+Should the situation warrant it, a reassessment of this decision will be undertaken, with a focus on minimizing disruptions to the project timeline and ensuring optimal user experience.

 ## Project Improvements

--Overview

--This project aims to enhance the user experience and visual appeal through various improvements.
-These changes include optimizing content for desktop viewing, personalizing messages based on user scores, achieving symmetry in design, and imbuing a finance-oriented aesthetic.

-- Proposed Improvements

-- Desktop Optimization
-Centred Content: Ensure all content is centrally aligned to enhance readability and aesthetics on desktop screens.
-Responsive Design: Implement responsive design principles to adapt the layout seamlessly across different screen sizes.
+A button that you can click to return to first page, no you need to reloud the page.

-- Personalized Messages
+Personalized Messages
 User Score-based Messages: Tailor messages based on the user's performance or interaction with the application.
 Provide encouraging feedback or helpful tips depending on their scores.

 ## Learnings
 Developing the Bull & Bear Quiz taught me valuable lessons about project management and coding practices.
 Initially, I rushed into coding without adequate planning, leading to unnecessary revisions and delays.
 This experience emphasized the importance of thorough project planning to avoid scope creep.

 I also recognized the significance of commenting and documenting my code early in the development process.
 This oversight made debugging and maintenance more difficult than expected.
 Going forward, I'll integrate commenting as a standard part of my coding routine to improve code readability and maintainability.

 JavaScript posed particular challenges in understanding logic, despite using a mix of LMS resources and YouTube tutorials in my native language.
-This highlighted the need for a deeper understanding of JavaScript fundamentals and that I need more time for practice.
+This highlighted the need for a deeper understanding of JavaScript fundamentals and that I need more time for practice and more time for reflection.

+My biggest challenge is the documentation, and my previous roles in project management were accustomed to templates, meaning there was usually one way or another predefined method of working.
+In coding, I've heard from several different coders that the fun part is that there isn't only one way or one right way of doing things, and that's the charm.
+I'm not entirely sure I agree with that, yet. :)

 Overall, this project has been a catalyst for improving my project management skills, coding practices, and JavaScript proficiency, equipping me better for future projects.

+## Acknowledgments
+- Big thanks to Jonathan Zakrisson that help me alot the day before submitting this project!
+- To everyone on slack that always answer to questions on all levels.
+- Extra thanks to Harry and Darragh Drennan for giving me detailed feedback on my code.
+- My mentor Rory Patrick, educational and help me to stay calm.

-## Contributing
+## Contact
+For contributions or feedback, email us at anrosencrantz79@gmail.com